 Polari has also been described as an anti-language.
-Anti-languages are not only vessels for codified and secretive communication, which we could call cryptolects, they are also a linguistic strategy of identitarian demarcation.
-Polari’s lexicon includes a critique of institutions and their representatives (police officers and the law) as well as opposing groups (heterosexuals) and religious systems entrapped in their acidic tones.
-If Polari’s poisonous tongue is something you find appealing, there are apps online you can download which will help you learn the argot.
+Anti-languages are not only vessels for codified and secretive communication — which we could call cryptolects — they are also a linguistic strategy for marking identity.
+Polari’s lexicon includes a critique of institutions and their representatives (police officers and the law), as well as opposing groups (heterosexuals) and religious systems entrapped in their acidic tones.
+If Polari’s tongue is something you find appealing, there are apps you can download which will help you learn the argot.
 Polari seems to be part of a contemporary cultural movement intent on reclaiming lost culture and reviving long-lost rituals.

 Whatever point of view you take, now you know what the title of that Morrissey album actually means.